-Agencia Espacial Mexicana (AEM)
+LINX-UNAM (together with Agencia Espacial Mexicana (AEM))

-Mexico | Scientific instrument Agencia Espacial Mexicana (AEM), the Mexican Space Agency, will fly COLMENA, the first Latin American scientific instrument to the surface of the Moon.
+Mexico | Scientific instrument

+LINX-UNAM, together with Agencia Espacial Mexicana (AEM), will fly the first Latin American scientific instrument to the surface of the Moon.
+Consisting of 5 small rovers each weighing <60 g and measuring 12 cm across, the miniature rovers will demonstrate autonomous and coordinated exploration of the lunar surface.